Skip to main content

 Variables can only be provided for outbound calls.
 For inbound calls, data has to be dynamically fetched via an action.

-To provide any additional guidelines or instructions, you can use the Advanced Prompt section to do so.
+To provide any additional guidelines or instructions, you can use the Advanced Rules section to do so.
 This can be used to:

 • Provide an FAQ